covered in this guide

 Leash, LED collar, and identification tags: Six-foot leashes are often required at campgrounds, so if you typically use a retractable dog leash, be sure to grab a six-footer, too.
 LED collars are a no-brainer.
 (Check out the Illumiseen — it’s USB rechargeable.)

-Poop bags and a Dicky bag: Don’t forget about your dog’s waste.
-Bring an adequate supply of poop bags for the length of your trip and a Dicky bag for storing full bags until you find a trash can.
-(Frisco poop bags are a great option because they’re eco friendly.)
+Poop bags and a waste bag: Don’t forget about your dog’s waste.
+Bring an adequate supply of poop bags for the length of your trip and a reusable, odor-proof bag for storing full bags until you find a trash can.
+(Frisco poop bags are a great option because they’re eco-friendly.)

 Dog bed: If your dog isn’t comfortable, you’ll hear about it!
 You can bring your dog’s bed from home if your tent or RV has the room for it or invest in a camping-specific dog pad.
 The Coolaroo is a great option if the weather’s extra hot, but something simple like the Cheerhunting waterproof bed is a great all-around pick.